 Control the variation in your product, process, or service

-If we fully understand the relationships between KPIVs and KPOVs, we can control and optimise the variation in our products, processes, or services.
+If we fully understand the relationships between KPIVs and KPOVs, we can control and optimize the variation in our products, processes, or services.
 Cause and effect matrices are great tools to help map these relationships.

-Optimse the value, cost, and function equation
+Optimize the value, cost, and function equation

 Often, we find there are multiple KPIVs that combine to deliver the required functional output.
-By understanding the sensitivity of each KPIV, we can rebalance and re-optimise the value, cost, and function equation to both meet our customer requirements and our internal cost and profitability targets.
+By understanding the sensitivity of each KPIV, we can rebalance and re-optimize the value, cost, and function equation to both meet our customer requirements and our internal cost and profitability targets.

 An industry example of KPIVs

 A Six Sigma Black Belt project was initiated to understand the reasons for unexpected variation in the viscosity of a gearbox oil.
 The end user of the oil performed product conformance testing and had rejected a number of batches due to the viscosity being too high.
-Viscosity was one of a number of key process output variables being checked for conformance, and historically, the process input variables had been assessed and prioritised to ensure acceptable output variation.
+Viscosity was one of a number of key process output variables being checked for conformance, and historically, the process input variables had been assessed and prioritized to ensure acceptable output variation.

 The Black Belt team leader conducted a fresh eyes review with the oil formulation and blending teams to ensure all process input variables had been documented.
 Due to the high number of input and output variables, a factorial Design of Experiments was designed to understand the complex interactions and determine KPIVs.